t6/SDLaucat/README.md

 # Wanted

-It should be very easy to extend this to use recording devices connected to your [sndio] server and stream them into `CABLE Output`, so that applications like e.g. Skype can use them via `CABLE Input`.
+It should be very easy to extend this to use recording devices from an [sndio] server and stream them into `CABLE Output`, so that applications like e.g. Skype can use them via `CABLE Input`.

 # License